Having a healthy pregnancy

 - Make an appointment at your GP practice to have the vaccination free of charge.

-- Ask at your local pharmacy – some pharmacists in the Waikato are registered vaccinators and can vaccinate pregnant women free of charge.
+- Ask at your local pharmacy – some pharmacists are registered vaccinators who can vaccinate pregnant women free of charge.

 More information about flu vaccination during pregnancy

-It is recommended that all pregnant women are vaccinated against whooping cough (pertussis) between 16-38 weeks of pregnancy.
+It is recommended that all pregnant women are vaccinated against whooping cough (pertussis) between 16 and 38 weeks of pregnancy.